 Some injured workers may sue their employer on the basis that they have a relationship with the business that’s separate from their employee/employer relationship.
 This type of suit is called a dual capacity suit.

 Healthcare providers may also be vulnerable to dual capacity suits.
-For example, Susan is employed by Marvelous Manipulations, a chiropractic business.
-Susan suffers a back strain on the job and is treated for the injury by a Marvelous chiropractor.
-The treatment causes a herniated disk and Susan sues Marvelous Manipulations for malpractice.
+For example, Katie is employed by Marvelous Manipulations, a chiropractic business.
+Katie suffers a back strain on the job and is treated for the injury by a Marvelous chiropractor.
+The treatment causes a herniated disk and Katie sues Marvelous Manipulations for malpractice.
 She sues the business in the capacity of a medical provider, not as her employer.

 Requirements for Coverage

 To be covered under employers’ liability insurance, a claim for a work-related injury must meet certain criteria.
 First, the injury must arise out of the worker’s employment by you (the insured employer).
 The employment must relate to your work in a state covered by the policy.
 If the claim involves an accident, the injury must occur during the policy period.

 If the claim relates to an occupational disease, the disease must be caused or aggravated by the conditions of your employment.
 Also, the worker’s last day of the last exposure to the conditions that caused the disease must occur during the policy period.
 What if a worker who’s excluded by the state workers’ comp law sues your business for something like lung damage caused by silicosis?
 The claim will be covered under your employers’ liability insurance only if the worker’s last exposure to silica occurred during the policy period.